sunborn23/prompt-router/README.md

   - default: "What is the capital of France?"
   - coding: "Why does `len(5)` raise a TypeError in Python?"
   - deep-reasoning: "How would you plan a mission to Mars using current technology?"
-  - structured-analysis: "Compare the economic policies of 2020 and 2024."
+  - structured-analysis: "Generate a structured report summarizing last quarter's sales trends with sections for key metrics, regional performance, and recommendations."
   - content-generation: "Write a short email requesting vacation time."
   - vision: attach an image and ask, "What is happening in this picture?"
 - Unknown category → error.